Email editors

 Custom row update

 Updates made to existing custom rows (from email editor or Asset Manager) will not be reflected in existing campaigns that used the row previously.
-Changes to existing templates and campaigns have to be done individually by manually replacing the row with the updated version.
+Changes to existing templates and campaigns must be done individually by manually replacing the row with the updated version.

 You can manage, edit, and view the saved custom rows in the Asset Manager.
-To access and use them directly from the email editor, select the Custom option in the dropdown menu within the Rows tab.
+To access and use them from the email editor, select the Custom option in the dropdown menu within the Rows tab.
 This will display your saved custom rows.
-Similarly, you can use Predefined Templates in Asset Manager as a starting point for your Custom rows.
+You can also use Predefined Templates in Asset Manager as a starting point for your Custom rows.
 Read more about our Predefined Templates.

 820